So don’t get your theology from needlepoint….

 May everyone learn to know himself—by another in no wise is one known—although the defenses of self-love are so strong that very few persons, if any at all, break through to a knowledge of their own selves.
-Under no other … Continue reading

 “My mind is adverse to wedlock, because I daily expect [to suffer] the death of a heretic.” – Martin Luther

 In … 1519 the plague appeared in Switzerland.
 As it had not yet come to Zurich, Zwingli went on a holiday that summer to Pfaefers, about sixty miles south-east of Zurich.
 In the village was a large Benedictine monastery, in which he probably stopped.
 There Zwingli was when the news reached him that the plague had broken out in Zurich.